Housing FAQ for new students

 The link below lists a few items you might want to bring to your new home.
 We suggest that you discuss with your roommate(s) who will bring shared items before arriving on campus.

 Can I live in the residence halls for more than four semesters?

-I have class/work during my scheduled day.
+I have class/work during my scheduled lottery time for room selection.
 How do I sign up for housing?

 Your housing lottery time will be available from your designated start time until the end of the lottery.
 You may sign up for housing once your class is over with.

 If I am placed on the waitlist, will I be guaranteed housing?